 What to Plant for Future Interest

-- This is the perfect month to plant Primroses
+- This is the ideal month to plant primroses

 Hillier tip: Because the specified spring-flowering shrubs do not have leaves, they are hardy against the weather.